MCMi460/NSO-RPC/README.md

 ## FAQ

+> If none of the below Qs and As help with your problem, feel free to [file an issue](https://github.com/MCMi460/NSO-RPC/issues/new).
+Alternatively, you can join the [NSO-RPC Discord server](https://discord.gg/pwFASr2NKx) for a better back-and-forth method of communication with me!

 ***Q: Do you need a Nintendo Switch Online subscription to use this app?***
 **A:** No, you do not.
 This app works whether or not you have access to online services.
 You will, however, need to link your Nintendo account to your user profile on your Switch.